-Abstract.
-Software vendors operating in international markets face two problems: first, products must be localised to meet the requirements of each target country; then there is the need to support diverse customers, where end-users may not speak the same language as the helpdesk.
+Software vendors and other service organisations operating in increasingly international markets face a twofold challenge: first, their products have to be localised to meet the specific linguistic and cultural requirements of each target country; and then there is the problem of providing quality support to diverse customers, particularly where the end-users do not speak the same language as the vendor's own support group.

-Localisation (new versions of screens, help text and documentation), while not cheap, is relatively well understood, with many companies providing expertise and tools.
-The problem of multilingual user support is much more complex, with few off-the-shelf solutions available.
+Localisation (producing new versions of screens, help text and other documentation, as well as promotional and marketing material), while certainly not cheap, is at least relatively well defined and understood, with many language service companies providing expertise and tools.
+The problem of user support in multiple languages is much more complex, with few off-the-shelf solutions available.

-LTC-Communicator, a software product from the Language Technology Centre Ltd, offers an innovative and cost-effective response to this growing need.
+The LTC-Communicator, a software product from the Language Technology Centre Ltd., now offers an innovative and cost-effective response to this growing need.